the-turing-way/.github/CODE_OF_CONDUCT.md

 The Code of Conduct should be considered a norm-setting mechanism for all community members including the Turing employees.
 The Code of Conduct committee will assess if the report is within or outside the scope of The Turing Way Code of Conduct enforcement process.

-For all reported incidents, using the Enforcement Manual an internal resolution will be agreed upon to:
+For all incident reports, an internal resolution will be agreed upon using the Enforcement Manual.
+There are two objectives for agreeing on an internal resolution:
 1. provide support for the reporter and the person(s) harmed, and
 2. plan the continued participation of the reportee as per the Enforcement Manual.

-Due to the severity of the reported incidents that go beyond norm-setting in *The Turing Way*, an appropriate (external) authority such as the reportee's employee/line manager will be identified who can respond to the reported incident with the appropriate action.
+Due to the severity of the incident reports that go beyond norm-setting in *The Turing Way*, an appropriate (external) authority such as the reportee's employee/line manager will be identified who can respond to the incident report with the appropriate action.
 The report will be passed to the identified authority with an agreement to receive an update from their enforcement process.

 The resolution or decision made by the external authority may or may not have an impact on the internal resolution.